The Best Salt for Cooking Explained by a Chef

 Salt comes in many forms, making it sometimes difficult to choose the right one for your next meal.
 This short guide describes the various salts and explains how best to use them.

 Table salt is your everyday white granular salt found in most kitchens.
 It is most commonly mined from salt mines and then refined to remove other minerals until it is pure or close to pure sodium chloride.

-This practice began in the earlier part of the last century in co-operation with the government to minimize the incidence of thyroid problems such as Goiter; an enlargement of the thyroid gland caused by an iodine deficiency.
+Table salt is often referred to as iodized salt, which refers to the fact that the manufacturer has added iodine.
+This practice began in the early twentieth century through a government incentive to reduce the incidence of thyroid problems such as goiter, which is an enlargement of the thyroid gland caused by an iodine deficiency.

-What’s the taste of table salt: Slightly metallic, uninteresting and can easily become overpowering.
+Table salt tastes slightly metallic, uninteresting and can easily become overpowering.

 Is sea salt worth the extra cost?
 In my professional and personal opinion, definitely.

-When used in cooking it blends seamlessly with the food.
+When used in cooking sea salt blends seamlessly with the food.
 When used at the table it imparts a slight saltiness without the brackishness or lip cringing effect of other salts.

 A few flakes on the tongue and its oceanic origins become very apparent.
 Is sea salt worth the extra cost?
 Definitely.